-Two academic letter references on institutional letterhead (or equivalent for mature students)
+Two academic letter references on institutional letterhead (or equivalent professional references for mature students)

-Successful interview with a member of our faculty
+All interviews take place with a member of our faculty and normally

 Christie’s Education and the University of Glasgow have been associated with each other for over twenty years.
 The University of Glasgow was founded in 1451 and is one of the oldest universities in the UK.
 The History of Art Department has been ranked top in the UK for world leading research in art history by the UK Government.* We share the same commitment in providing the highest quality education in art history and we are proud of the close links between our institutions.
 All the lecturers in London are recognised teachers of the University.